-On Jan.
-6, Gov. Jay Inslee announced the state’s new reopening plan, “Healthy Washington - Roadmap to Recovery.”
+Earlier in the year, Gov. Jay Inslee announced the state’s new reopening plan, “Healthy Washington - Roadmap to Recovery.”

-Here are the following regions:
+Here were the following regions:

 On Jan.
 28, Gov. Inslee announced that regions must meet three of four metrics in order to move into phase 2:

 - Decreasing trend of 10% or more in two-week rate of COVID-19 cases per 100,000 population.

 - Decreasing trend of 10% or more in two-week rate of new COVID-19 hospitalizations.

 - Less than 90% intensive care unit (ICU) occupancy.

 - COVID-19 test positivity of less than 10%.